Vets-Who-Code/Prework/README.md

 Using the examples and lessons taught here, build a basic website telling us about you, including your favorite things, and then push it to GitHub.
 Bonus points if you use [GitHub Pages](https://pages.github.com/) or [surge.sh](https://surge.sh/) to host your site.

 **NOTICE: DO NOT USE A TEMPLATE OR THEME IF USING THIS PREWORK TO APPLY FOR VETSWHOCODE.
-USE ONLY YOUR OWN HTML, CSS AND JAVASCRIPT.**
+USE ONLY YOUR OWN HTML, CSS AND JAVASCRIPT.
+USE OF JAVASCRIPT IS MANDATORY**